stuartellis/multiform/docs/design/concepts.md

 # Concepts

 1. This design enables a project to use multiple Terraform root modules.
 These root modules are referred to as *stacks*.
 2. The core of the design is a set of conventions for Terraform projects.
-These consist of an *expected directory structure* and a set of *code conventions for Terraform stacks*.
+These consist of a *specification* that defines the expected directory structure and code conventions for Terraform stacks.
-3. The settings for a deployment are inferred from the directory structure and Terraform files as much as possible.
-This reduces the need to maintain additional configuration.
-4. A helper program generates Terraform commands.
-This *command builder* relies on the conventions to produce a complete Terraform command with the correct options.
-The command builder returns the Terraform command to the caller as a string.
-The caller is then responsible for executing the command.
-The helper program does not execute commands, and does not manage the environment where code is executed.
-5. Each Terraform command that the builder produces executes on a specific Terraform stack, which is defined by the *expected directory structure*.
-6. This example implementation of a project uses a standard set of tools that are provided on current versions of macOS.
-Linux distributions provide newer versions of the same tools.
-This means that the project will run on any macOS, WSL or Linux system.
+3. A *runner* uses the conventions to construct and executes Terraform commands.

+## The Stacks Specification

+The specification:

+- Enables multiple tools to work with the same sets of files.
+- Only requires the absolute minimum that is needed.
+- Uses JSON for configuration, so that it does not restrict the tools that can be used.
+- Is specifically designed to enable stacks to be added to an existing project.
+- Explicitly does not specify dependencies between stacks.
+The order of execution for stacks is determined by the user or automation that calls the runner.
+This enables you to orchestrate processes as needed.
+For example, you can write a CI pipeline that deploys a stack and then performs other tasks before deploying another stack.

+## Runners

+- A runner may be implemented with any programming language or tools.
+- The runners that are provided each have a minimal set of dependencies.
+This ensures that they can be used on any UNIX-based system, including macOS, Linux and WSL.
+It also reduces maintenance.